What to Expect During a Neuropsychological or Psychological Assessment: A Step-by-Step Overview

 Total costs for a full neuropsychological evaluation will hover in the $2,500-5,000 + dollar range.

-Do Insurance Carriers like Blue Cross Blue Shield Cover Neuropsychological Testing Services?
+Do Insurance Carriers Cover Testing Services?

 This is quite a loaded question and the answer is not so clear cut.
 If we’re being honest, the answer is both a Yes and No. Let us explain.